mcbryde/managing/README.md

 # Hello!
 I'm Mike
 Welcome!
 This is a quick overview of what you can expect from me as a manager; how I think about management & work, general logistical stuff, and some random stuff about me.

+This is _not_ a full step-by-step of how I work and how to work with me; that's honestly constantly evolving (and honestly, different for each working relationship I have).
+This is a quick start guide on the basics.

 The most important thing to know about the way I run teams is this: my job is to enable everyone in my team to (1) be successful and happy, and (2) be successful in the same direction.
 Those are not always easy things to accomplish; but they are the ones that matter.

 ## On Management